Maharshi (2019 film): Plot

-K. Rishi Kumar is announced as the chief executive officer of Origin, a flourishing company based in United States of America.
-He brings his mother from India to stay with him.
-Nidhi, his colleague, organizes a party to surprise him, which would be attended by his close childhood friend Kanna, who had not met him for a few years; his professor Chandrashekar; and his college friends.
-The story flashes back.
+K. Rishi Kumar is announced as the CEO of Origin, a thriving company based in the United States.
+He brings his mother from India to live with him.
+To celebrate, his colleague Nidhi organises a party attended by his childhood friend Kanna, whom he has not seen for years, along with his professor Chandrashekar and college friends.
+The story then flashes back.